microsoft/reverse-proxy/README.md

 If you're having trouble building the project, or developing in Visual Studio, please file an issue to let us know and we'll help out (and fix our scripts/tools as needed)!

+# Testing

+The command to build and run all tests: `build.cmd/sh -test`.
+To run specific test you may use XunitMethodName property: `dotnet build /t:Test /p:XunitMethodName={FullyQualifiedNamespace}.{ClassName}.{MethodName}`

 # Getting started

 - See our [Getting Started](https://microsoft.github.io/reverse-proxy/articles/getting-started.html) docs.